Pakistan Resolution 1940

 Animals are an essential part of the habitat these are beautiful.
 Due to the increase in Population, the forests are cutting, the destruction of habitats and overhunting of animals are.
 These number is decreased on the danger level they are at risk of extinction.

 Wildlife is such a part of society that most people have knowledge of wildlife management.
-Threatened or endangered species are fish or wildlife that are threatened extinction that classified as endangered.
+Threatened or endangered species are fish or wildlife that are threatened extinction and classified as endangered.
 Wildlife includes free-ranging, undomesticated animals in the natural environment.

 Endangered species of animals in Pakistan